Oxford is one of three places in the UK where Creeping Marshwort can be found

 Creeping Marshwort is a small creeping plant which forms delicate white umbels.
 It’s simply pinnate leaves are arranged in 2-5 pairs and are shallowly- toothed save for one deep indentation.
 It flowers from late July to November.
-Be aware that the Apium family is a group of very similar looking plants, so you’ll need to consult a plant key to make sure that you have the right species.
+Be aware that the carrot family (Apiaceae) is a group of very similar looking plants, so you’ll need to consult a plant key to make sure that you have the right species.

 Creeping Marshwort likes damp nutrient-rich, grassland on the margins of floodplain ponds that is prone to winter flooding.
 It prefers sparsely vegetated ground kept short by grazing.